eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/label.md

 ## Installation/Loading

-The label vo is available via the `eejs` global on its `valueObjects` property.
+The label value object is available via the `eejs` global on its `valueObjects` property.
 So you can access it directly via `eejs.valueObjects.Label` provided the bundled `@eventespresso/vo` javascript has been loaded before your script.
 For instructions on different ways to do this you can [go here](README.md#Usage).

 ## API